bosoy83/f3site/README EN.txt

 2. Go to INSTALL directory in your web browser - e.g. http://your.site.pl/install/
 To finish the installation, database user must have full privileges.

+3. The installer will insert records into database for all languages.
+Before you start, keep only languages you will use in your vortal!

 3. After the installation DELETE INSTALL FOLDER!